BodenMcHale/Lua_Quick_Guide/README.md

 ```

 ## Scope
 Variables have different scopes.
-Once the end of the scope is reached the values in that scope are no longer accessable
+Once the end of the scope is reached the values in that scope are no longer accessible
 ```lua
 function foo()
   local a = 10